-As an advisor and facilitator she has helped launch, manage, and fix relationships between and among global and domestic corporations, partnerships, professional service firms, non-profit organizations, regulatory agencies, and national and local governments.
+As an advisor and facilitator she has helped launch, manage, and fix relationships between and among global and domestic corporations, partnerships, professional service firms, large and small non-profit organizations, regulatory agencies, and national and local governments.
 Much of this work includes intense focus on the intra-organizational dynamics—the internal negotiations—on which external success depends.

-Illustrative clients include IBM Global Services, Eastman Kodak, Itochu, Stanford University, the University of Auckland (New Zealand), Ericsson, Fonterra, Commerzbank, DeutcheBank, the State of Florida, Reuters, the Port Authority of New York and New Jersey, and the United States Navy.
+Illustrative clients have included IBM Global Services, Eastman Kodak, Itochu, Stanford University, the University of Auckland (New Zealand), Ericsson, Fonterra, Commerzbank, DeutcheBank, the State of Florida, Reuters, the Port Authority of New York and New Jersey, and the United States Navy.
 Each of these engagements involve various types of relationships, and often dealt with an array of issues—finance, operations, technology, the environment, regulatory matters, and relations with local stakeholders.

 Firms and Affiliations

 Ms. Gray was founding President and CEO of Conflict Management, Inc., co-founded in 1984 with Professor Roger Fisher, Director of the Harvard Negotiation Project and co-author of Getting to YES: Negotiating Agreement Without Giving In, the international best-selling book on negotiation.
-The firm focused on the process by which individuals and organizations deal with difference in complex settings.
+The firm focused on the process by which individuals and organizations deal with differences in complex settings.
 She also co-founded Conflict Management Group, a 501(c)(3) corporation focused on achieving practical progress in intense and protracted conflicts around the world.
 In 1999, Ms. Gray founded Alliance Management Partners LLC, a consulting firm that helped clients to optimize the value of complex technology-related alliances.

 With several colleagues from the Wharton School of the University of Pennsylvania, she has assisted large clients with the development of scenarios and strategic plans, primarily focused on the Middle East and the Former Soviet Union.
 As a Senior Fellow at the Center for Global Strategy for Knowledge-Intensive Organizations at Wharton, she currently engages in research and advisory work that assists corporations in enhancing their ability to work with local governments in emerging markets, developing countries, and post-conflict societies.
 This work focuses primarily on improving outcomes for both the corporations and other stakeholders.

 Ms. Gray has a B. A. with high honors from Radcliffe College, Harvard University and a J. D. with honors from Harvard Law School.
+She received her M. F. A. from Warren Wilson College’s Program for Writers in 2009.

 She also studied at the University of Aligarh, India; and at both the Imperial Iranian Academy of Philosophy in Tehran and the University of Isfahan, in Iran in 1975.